rajbot/CDX-Writer/README.md

     --file-prefix=PREFIX  Path prefix for warc file name in the 'g' field.
                           Useful if you are going to relocate the warc.gz file after processing it.
+    --all-records         By default we only index http responses.
+Use this flag to index all WARC records in the file.

 Output is written to stdout.
 The first line of output is the CDX header.